Blue Jays-Rangers Preview

 By JEFF MEZYDLO

-The Blue Jays have won two in a row and five of seven.
+The Rangers (38-27), however, have lost two in a row and five of seven.
+They're coming off a pair of 5-2 losses to Cleveland.